AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 `docker network create database`

 These are 2 separate networks that we can assign to the containers we run.
-An example for this is if you have 2 external facing containers that you may want to communicate, but only one of them should be able to talk to the database server.
+An example of this is if you have 2 external facing containers that you may want to communicate with, but only one of them should be able to talk to the database server.

 In this example we will use Docker Volumes for each container.